 What exactly does under contract mean?

-If a property is described as being under contract, it means that the vendor and the buyer have agreed on a price for the property and signed a contract.
+If a property is under contract (or under offer), the vendor and the buyer have agreed on a price for the property and signed a contract.
 But that contract is still subject to conditions and could fall through before the sale is completed.

 A property can only be listed as "sold" once all the conditions of the contract have been satisfied.
 Until then, it is either "under contract" or "for sale".

 What should a contract of sale contain?

 When you are buying a property and the time comes to sign the contract of sale and make your dream house a reality, be sure you know what to look for.
 Aside from making sure that it is drawn to your name, your home purchase contract of sale should include the following.

 - Names and addresses of both the seller and the buyer